What Are KPIs and Performance Measures?by Stacey Barr |

 I’ve read a lot of the popular definitions of what KPIs and performance measures are, and I’m underwhelmed.
-Almost all fail to nail down exactly what a measure of performance is, and the fact that there are so many different definitions is a worry.
+Many are too vague to nail down exactly what a measure of performance is.
+And there are so many different definitions that conflict with each other.

 Little wonder so many people don’t really appreciate the essential characteristics and uses that define KPIs and performance measures, and that discern them from any other business numbers we might use.